 We can print any of our wedding invitation designs in letterpress or foil stamping, though sometimes we may need to alter a design to make sure it looks amazing in foil.
 Both methods are done right here in our Syracuse, New York print shop on our vintage presses.
 Note that foil stamping is a more expensive printing method than letterpress (though it’s worth it, trust us!).

 Foil stamping uses a combination of heat, pressure, and metallic paper, which allows us to add a bit of shine to our designs.
-You can see examples of foil stamping on our wedding invitations.
-You can request swatches of our foil stamping colors when you order samples.
+You can see examples of foil stamping on many of our wedding invitations.

 Digital printing is a modern printing method that allows for a wide array of colors.
 Unlike letterpress printing or foil stamping, where ink or foil is actually pressed in to our paper one color at a time, digital printing is flat, and can print multiple colors at the same time.
 Right now, digital printing is only available on our 1-ply, Bella Smooth Cotton paper.
 We can duplex your digitally printed pieces for an additional charge.